22 Best Things to do in Niagara Falls, New York, in the Winter

 Is Niagara Falls Closed in Winter?

-No, Niagara Falls is open all winter long.
+No, Niagara Falls is open year-round.
 There are many Niagara Falls winter activities, but some major attractions face closures beginning in October or November each year.
 Most Niagara Falls attractions open again in May of each year.

 Is Niagara Falls, NY, Worth Visiting in Winter?